-Carrie Hunt, Esq. is Senior Vice President of Government Affairs and General Counsel for the National Association of Federal Credit Unions (NAFCU), and manages the association's legislative, political, regulatory, compliance and research divisions.
-As Senior Vice President of Government Affairs, Ms. Hunt gives a voice to NAFCU's members, by supporting NAFCU's consistently influential presence on Capitol Hill.
+Carrie Hunt is Executive Vice President of Government Affairs and General Counsel for the National Association of Federal Credit Unions (NAFCU), and manages the association's legislative, political, regulatory, compliance and research divisions.
+As Executive Vice President of Government Affairs, Hunt gives a voice to NAFCU's members, by supporting NAFCU's consistently influential presence on Capitol Hill.
 She acts as staff liaison to the federal regulatory agencies, such as the Consumer Financial Protection Bureau and the National Credit Union Administration.
 Despite an influx in regulatory changes, she has continued to incite change and commendably advocate on behalf of NAFCU's members.
-Ms. Hunt also assists in handling the development and implementation of NAFCU's regulatory policies, and pushes for pivotal congressional action.
+Hunt also assists in handling the development and implementation of NAFCU's regulatory policies, and pushes for pivotal congressional action.
 Her advocacy efforts have impacted numerous regulatory amendments and helped illuminate the credit union difference.

-Ms. Hunt came to NAFCU as Associate Director of Regulatory Affairs, she was promoted to the division's director and vice president before being named to her current position.
-In 2012, Ms. Hunt was named one of the Credit Union Times Women to Watch, for her direct, cooperative leadership style as well as her consistent contributions to the credit union community.
-She has also been active in CFA policy subcommittees during her almost-9 years at NAFCU.
+Hunt came to NAFCU as Associate Director of Regulatory Affairs, she was promoted to the division's director, vice president, and senior vice president before being named to her current position.
+In 2012, Hunt was named one of the Credit Union Times Women to Watch, for her direct, cooperative leadership style as well as her consistent contributions to the credit union community.
+She has also been active in CFA policy subcommittees during her almost nine years at NAFCU.